If you’re a fan of cured meats, you’ve probably heard of trail bologna and summer sausage.

 What Makes Bologna Different from Trail Bologna?

 The primary difference between regular bologna and trail bologna is the type of meat used.
-While regular bologna can be made from pork, beef, or turkey, trail bologna is made exclusively from lean beef.
+While regular bologna can be made from beef, pork, or turkey, trail bologna is made exclusively from lean beef.

 The meat used in trail bologna is also leaner than the meat used in regular bologna.